chrismwilliams/astro-theme-cactus/src/content/post/webmentions.md

 ### Sign up to Webmention.io

 Next, head over to [Webmention.io](https://webmention.io/) and create an account by signing in with your domain name, e.g. `https://astro-cactus.chriswilliams.dev/`.
 Please note that .app TLDs don't function correctly.
 Once in, it will give you a couple of links for your domain to accept webmentions.
 Make a note of these and create a `.env` file (this template include an example `.env.example` which you could rename).
-Add the link feed and api key with the key/values of `WEBMENTION_URL` and `WEBMENTION_API_KEY` respectively.
+Add the link feed and api key with the key/values of `WEBMENTION_URL` and `WEBMENTION_API_KEY` respectively, and the optional `WEBMENTION_PINGBACK` url if required.
 Please try not to publish this to a repository!

 :::note
 You don't have to include the pingback link.
 Maybe coincidentally, but after adding it I started to receive a higher frequency of spam in my mailbox, informing me that my website could be better.
-Tbh they're not wrong.
+TBH they're not wrong.
 I've now removed it, but it's up to you.
 :::

 ### Sign up to Brid.gy